 Suppose your home’s electrical panel is actually a fusebox that uses fuses.
 In that case, GFCI outlets are incompatible, so an upgrade to a new panel with modern breakers is highly recommended.
 A panel with breakers is more efficient for modern electrical loads and much easier to reset should a circuit pop.
 With no need to buy fuses, you’ll save time, money, and aggravation of ensuring you have fuses purchased and in stock when needed.
 Electrical panels that use main breakers are also easier for an electrician to repair if needed.

 Besides simply upgrading or monitoring your electrical usage, there are clear signs when it’s time to upgrade or have an electrical panel replacement.
 The most common signs to get your electrical paneled checked out are as follows:

 - The home has flickering lights or dimming lights,

 - There is a burning smell omitted from your panel,

 - You hear buzzing or crackling sounds from your electrical outlets or circuits.

 Call a licensed electrician immediately if any of these sound familiar or are currently happening in your home.
 These could be symptoms or causes of an electrical fire.
 It could also mean that there are short circuits somewhere in your home that have the potential to cause an electrical fire.
 Do not delay.
 It’s better to be safe than risk the devastation of an electrical fire.
 Your local electrician can determine whether your panel needs to be upgraded or whether the issue is isolated to another area.

 Who should upgrade my electrical panel?

-Whether you’re upgrading your electrical panel at home or at your place of business, a qualified electrician will be able to tell you whether you need to upgrade your electrical panel and what the appropriate size is for your current and future use.
+Whether you’re upgrading your electrical panel at home or at your place of business, a qualified licensed electrician will be able to tell you whether you need to upgrade your electrical panel and what the appropriate size is for your current and future use.

 A professional electrician will also be aware of local building code requirements and can be trusted to adhere to those codes for your safety.